AAspCodes/csv_transformer/level1/README.md

 ## How to run
 - open pycharm in the level 1 directory
+- run the line below in your terminal ( the $ means to run it in your terminal)
-- run > python main.py
+> $ python main.py

 # Or
 - open pycharm in csv_transformer directory
+- run the line below
-- run > python level1/main.py
+> $ python level1/main.py